spring-attic/spring-xd-samples/pivotal-hd-demo/README.md

 shell.
 We are automatically logged in as gpadmin.
 Create the table using the following command:

      CREATE TABLE jdbc_tweets(
-       id BIGINT, from_user VARCHAR(255), created_at VARCHAR(30), text VARCHAR(255),
+       id BIGINT, created_at VARCHAR(30), text VARCHAR(255),
-       language_code VARCHAR(10), retweet_count INTEGER, retweet CHAR(5));
+       lang VARCHAR(10), retweet_count INTEGER, retweeted CHAR(5));

 We don't do any conversion of the incoming data so we need to limit the datatypes used to ones that don't require an explicit cast based on the data available in the JSON document we get back from the Twitter search.

-If you didn't do this as part of Demo 1, then the last config task is to add your Twitter consumerKey and consumerSecret to `config/mdules/source/twittersearch/twittersearch.properties`.
-We can create that file using these commands:
+If you didn't do this as part of Demo 1, then the last config task is to add your Twitter consumerKey and consumerSecret to `config/mdules/modules.yml`.
+We can edit this file using:

-    mkdir -p /home/gpadmin/spring-xd-1.0.0.M6/xd/config/modules/source/twittersearch
-    gedit /home/gpadmin/spring-xd-1.0.0.M6/xd/config/modules/source/twittersearch/twittersearch.properties
+    gedit /home/gpadmin/spring-xd-1.0.0.M7/xd/config/modules/modules.yml

-Add your consumer key and secret to this file:
+Uncomment the following lines and add your consumer key and secret to this file:

 ```
-consumerKey={your-key}
-consumerSecret={your-secret}
+twitter:
+  consumerKey: {your-consumer-key}
+  consumerSecret: {your-consumer-secret}
+  accessToken: {your-access-token}
+  accessTokenSecret: {your-access-token-secret}
 ```

 See the [Spring XD docs](https://github.com/spring-projects/spring-xd/wiki/Sources#wiki-twitter-search) for more details.

 We are now ready to create and deploy the stream, so we switch back to the Spring XD shell:

-    xd:> stream create --name jdbc_tweets --definition "twittersearch --query='hadoop' --outputType=application/json | jdbc --columns='id, from_user, created_at, text, language_code, retweet_count, retweet'" --deploy
+    xd:> stream create --name jdbc_tweets --definition "twittersearch --query='hadoop' --outputType=application/json | jdbc --columns='id, created_at, text, lang, retweet_count, retweeted'" --deploy

 We should see the stream get created in the Spring XD admin window.
 From the shell we can list the streams using: